Available in Paperback, Audio and eBook – Learn to Tell If Someone Is Lying.

-DRIVE THRU DECEPTION: Liars Don’t Want You to Know These Bite-Size Clues to Deceit
+DRIVE THRU DECEPTION: Clues to Detect Deceit

 Drive-Thru Deception is a handbook of how to uncover deception using words instead of body language.
 It is the ultimate pocket guide that liars don’t want you to have.